Austria national cricket team: History

 Cricket was played by English gardeners, tradesmen and bank staff working in Vienna at the end of the 19th century.
-At that time the Vienna Cricket and Football-Club was founded.
+In 1894, the Vienna Cricket and Football-Club was founded.
 However cricket then disappeared in Austria until after the Second World War, when it was played recreationally by British occupying troops.

-The modern era of Austrian cricket such began in May 1975, when the Australian Kerry Tattersall introduced the game to his pupils at the Wiener Handelsakademie (Viennese Commercial Academy) where he was teaching English, and formed the Vienna Cricket Club.
+The modern era of Austrian cricket began in May 1975, when the Australian Kerry Tattersall introduced the game to his pupils at the Wiener Handelsakademie (Viennese Commercial Academy) where he was teaching English, and formed the Vienna Cricket Club.
 Early opponents came from the United Nations (United Nations CC) and diplomatic services (Five Continents CC), and these founder clubs survive to this day.

-Cricket remains predominantly Vienna-based: 11 of the 18 member clubs are based in Vienna.
+Cricket in Austria predominantly remains Vienna-based: 11 of the 18 member clubs are based in Vienna.
 CC Velden '91 is the oldest non-Viennese club, operating since 1991.
 The latest addition to the ACA is ASKÖ Steyr CC from Upper Austria.